Friday, April 13, 2018

 View over Vero Beach Marina (from a bus window)

-There's always an audience at the fixed bridges too!
+There's always an audience at the fixed bridges.
+And 63 feet is our

 We anchored for the night with fellow travellers at a popular spot near the town of Coco.
 The barrier island opposite is home of Cape Canaveral, NASA and to a myriad of spectacular, history making space launches.
 Sadly, we’d missed one by only a few days.
 We bypassed Titusville** cautiously crossing the Indian River into the unhappily named Mosquito Lagoon.
 The Haulover Canal gave us plenty of opportunity to manatee-spot.
 Floating mounds of globular jelly, with the occasional splash of a black, paddle-shaped tail, was the best we were going to get from these shy, sensitive creatures.
 Beyond the Lagoon, the river became hemmed in by marshy islands and cedar swamps.
 The fishing must be good as this area seemed a very popular spot for caravan parks (to use an Australian term), boat ramps and wildlife, including alligators.